tc39/proposal-source-phase-imports/README.md

 #### Custom Instantiation & Linking

-The `instantiate` method of the `SourceTextModule` class takes a global environment record and always returns an _unlinked_ `ModuleInstance` class instance with the following interface:
+The `instantiate` method of the `SourceTextModule` class always returns a new unique _unlinked_ `ModuleInstance` class instance representing an ECMA262 module record with the following interface:

 ```js
 class ModuleInstance {